 For example, when we built the Sanand Assembly and Engine Plants in India, we recognized that this facility would be in a water-stressed area and that there was no municipal water supply available for employees.
-Lack of safe water for employees to drink was a substantive potential impact.
+Lack of safe water for employees to drink would have prevented the plant from operating, and was thus a substantive potential impact.
 Ford constructed a water bottling plant that treated and bottled water from the Narmada Canal so that employees would have safe water to drink.
 This project received one of Ford's 2015 President's Health and Safety Awards for "Excellence in Health".